 Our Board of Directors has determined that each director during the last fiscal year and each of our current directors, with the exception of Mr. Miller, is an "independent" director within the meaning of applicable rules and regulations of the Nasdaq Stock Market LLC (Nasdaq) and the SEC.
 In making its independence determinations, our Board of Directors considers the relationship that each of our directors and director nominees has with our Company and all other facts and circumstances that the Board of Directors deems relevant.
-In connection with its assessment, our Board of Directors considered (i) each director's beneficial ownership of our common stock reported in the "Stock Ownership" section of this Proxy Statement, (ii) the agreements and transactions reported in the "Certain Relationships and Related Party Transactions" section of this Proxy Statement, (iii) with respect to Messrs.
-Robert O'Neil, Joshua Tamaroff and Sriram Venkataraman who were members of our Board of Directors in 2020, their affiliation with Avista Capital and their original election and/or nomination to our Board of Directors on behalf of Avista Capital, (iv) with respect to Mr. Tamaroff, his employment as a Principal of Avista Capital where Mr. Venkataraman serves as a Partner, (v) with respect to Messrs.
-Tamaroff and Venkataraman, the surrender of their compensation for service on our Board of Directors to Avista Capital pursuant to their positions as Principal and Partner, respectively, of Avista Capital, (vi) with respect to Mr. O'Neil, his service as a Health Care Operating Executive with Avista Capital where Mr. Venkataraman serves as a Partner, and Mr. O'Neil's service as a board member of one company (Arcadia Consumer Healthcare) in which entities affiliated with Avista Capital are investors, (vii) with respect to Mr. William Doyle who was a member of our Board of Directors in 2020, his position as Executive Chairman of Novocure Limited where Mr. Groenhuysen served as Chief Financial Officer until September 2020 and serves as Chief Operating Officer since September 2020, and Mr. Doyle's position as Executive Chairman of Blink Health Ltd. with whom we contract for certain pharmacy and related services, and (viii) with respect to Mr. Groenhuysen, his employment as Chief Financial Officer until September 2020 and as Chief Operating Officer since September 2020 of Novocure Limited where Mr. Doyle serves as the Executive Chairman.
+In connection with its assessment, our Board of Directors considered (i) each director's beneficial ownership of our common stock reported in the "Stock Ownership" section of this Proxy Statement, and (ii) with respect to Drs.
+Bednarski and Dempsey, who were appointed to our Board of Directors in December 2021 pursuant to our commitment to appoint two representatives of MVM Partners, LLP (MVM) to our Board as reported in "Directors - Arrangements Relating to Election or Nomination of Directors", their positions as partners of MVM and the surrender of their compensation for service on our Board of Directors to MVM.
 Based on its assessment, our Board of Directors concluded that none of our directors, other than Mr. Miller, has a relationship that would interfere with his/her exercise of independent judgment in carrying out the responsibilities of a director.

-Our Board of Directors has also determined that each member of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee meets the independence requirements applicable to those committees as prescribed by applicable rules and regulations of Nasdag and the SEC.
+Our Board of Directors has also determined that each member of our Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee meets the independence requirements applicable to those committees as prescribed by applicable rules and regulations of Nasdaq and the SEC.